-In Garfield County, Oklahoma, cardiovascular disease is the leading cause of death for adults, according to the latest available (2014) figures from the Oklahoma State Department of Health.
-Preventing cardiovascular events before they occur is important: stopping smoking, keeping blood pressure under control, losing weight if you're overweight and increasing the amount of fresh fruits and vegetables you eat can help reduce heart attack risk.
+In 2017, Oklahoma had the second highest cardiovascular disease death rate in the nation.
+The leading cause of death in Oklahoma is cardiovascular disease.
+Preventing cardiovascular events before they occur is important.
+Stopping smoking, keeping blood pressure under control, losing weight if you're overweight and increasing the amount of fresh fruits and vegetables you eat can help reduce heart attack risk.

 If you do have heart disease, St. Mary's Regional Medical Center has specially trained physicians and nursing staff to treat a broad range of emergency and non-emergency heart conditions.

 Learn the Symptoms of a Possible Heart Attack or Stroke in Women

 If you experience any of these signs, call 9-1-1 immediately.

 Symptoms of a possible heart attack:

 - Pressure, squeezing or pain in the center of your chest that lasts more than a few minutes or goes away and then returns

 - Shortness of breath with or without chest pain or pressure

 - Breaking out in a cold sweat, experiencing nausea or feeling lightheaded

 - Pain or discomfort in the arms, back, neck, stomach or jaw